Best Neighborhoods in Barcelona for Rental Investment 2026

 Can I buy without coming to Spain?

 Yes.
-A lawyer can act via power of attorney (notarized and apostilled if signed abroad).
-Remote banking and due diligence are routine—we coordinate it end-to-end.
+A lawyer can act via power of attorney, notarized and apostilled if signed abroad.
+Remote banking and due diligence are routine.

 Where are investors buying now?

-For value + growth: Sant Martí and 22@ pockets like Poblenou.
-For classic liquidity: Eixample by micro-area and building quality.
-For edgier value plays: selected streets in El Raval.
+For growth, look at Sant Martí and 22@ pockets like Poblenou.
+For edgier value plays, selected streets in El Raval.

 How long from offer to notary?

-Commonly 6–10 weeks depending on financing and due diligence.
-The arras contract sets dates; we keep lawyers, bank, and notary aligned.
+Commonly 6–10 weeks, depending on financing and due diligence.
+The arras contract sets dates, so timing needs to be realistic.

 What are the ongoing costs?

-IBI (property tax), community fees, insurance, utilities, maintenance, and occasional building works.
-Investors should budget for paint and appliances between tenancies.
+IBI, community fees, insurance, utilities, maintenance, appliances, and periodic building works.
+Investors should budget for turns between tenancies.

 What about renovation risk?